Adopted by President’s Cabinet 5/27/14

 Purpose and Scope of the Policy

 The purpose of the policy is to establish guidelines to prevent intervention in political activity by the college or its employees and to establish procedures for using campus facilities for political events that comply with federal tax laws governing tax exempt organizations.
 The policy also covers an employee’s political candidacy, election or appointment to office and the management of political campaigns by employees.
 This policy applies to all students, faculty staff and all college services, activities, operations and facilities.
 “Political event” is defined as an event where a political candidate or political organization speaks or is prominently featured.
 A forum or public debate held in a college facility must follow the procedures as outlined in Exhibit “A”.
-Non college sponsored individuals or groups seeking use of college facilities for expressive purposes may request permission to engage in speech activities through the EGSC Event Planner.
+Non college sponsored individuals or groups seeking use of college facilities for expressive purposes may request permission to engage in speech activities through the EGSC Director of Institutional Advancement and Community Relations.
 See EGSC Freedom of Expression Policy for outdoor preferred locations and see Facilities Usage, Scheduling Policy and Fees for procedure and fees for requesting use of indoor campus facilities.

 - Political Events sponsored by College: As a public, tax-exempt institution, the college is not permitted to endorse any political